 Prepping the vinyl shutters

-The hubby was brought into the mix for this project!
-I had him take the shutters off the house, and power wash those bad boys.
-I wanted all the mold/moss off of them – we live near a large body of water, and honestly, mossy stuff grows on EVERYTHING so fast.
-The shutters needed to be cleaned, and dried out before the Zinsser Bullseye 1-2-3 Primer was sprayed onto the shutters.
+Mr. Sunflower took the shutters off the house, and power washed those bad boys.
+I wanted all the mold/moss off of them – we live near a large body of water, and honestly, mossy stuff grows quickly on EVERYTHING.
 The green shutters were power washed, then left to dry for a week in our garage.
 I like to make sure things are dry…… okay, I procrastinated until the weather was a little warmer, and the sun was shining.
 SUE ME!

 Once the shutters were dry, I set up shop on the front lawn.
 I placed an old plastic tablecloth on the grass, put down a few rocks to make sure the plastic didn’t fly away.
-Then I went to town with my spray can of primer!
+Then I went to town with my Zinsser Bullseye 1-2-3 Primer.

-It was fairly warm and dry out the day I chose to do this project, so the shutters dried quickly.
+It was fairly warm and dry out, so the shutters dried quickly.

 What color did November Sunflower choose to update the vinyl shutters?

-Once the primer was dry on the set of shutters, it was time to break out the fabulous blue color I’d chosen, while I tortured my mother at The Home Depot.
-It’s a blue no one can ignore!
+Once the primer was dry it was time to break out the fabulous blue color I’d chosen, while I tortured my mother at The Home Depot.

-My projects kind of stopped happening once the flood hit our basement in August, but now I’ve decided to get the ball rolling and do the front door.
-I don’t know how long it’ll take me to get it done, or when I’ll be able to share my work, but it will happen before winter sets in……..
+Oh yeah, see those shutters?
+I did that!
+After the shutters went up, our home suffered a flood.
+My projects kind of stopped for a few weeks, but now I’ve decided to get the ball rolling and do the front door.
+I don’t know how long it’ll take me to get it done, but I will get it done.

-Now, if you’re interested in painting on vinyl, and you’re not sure what to use, I recommend purchasing Zinsser Bulls Eye 1-2-3 Primer.
-I’m a total novice when it comes to painting, and basically doing anything related to outside painting.
+If you’re interested in painting on vinyl, and you’re not sure what to use, I recommend purchasing Zinsser Bulls Eye 1-2-3 Primer.
+I’m a total novice when it comes to painting, indoors or outdoors.
 I’m totally not the normal DIY Project person, so take it from me, the product worked well!
 Even better?
-They shutters still look fantastic after hanging on the house for the last four months.
-WHOOP WHOOP!
-I’m not sharing the color I chose, though.
-If you want that, you’ll have to hit me up over on the November Sunflower Facebook Page and chat me up!
+The shutters still look fantastic after hanging on the house for the last four months.

 Do you love my shutters?
 Do you have vinyl shutters you want to update?
 Head over and make the primer purchase on Amazon.com.
 Below is my personalized affiliate link.
 It just means if you click on it, then make the purchase using my link, you’ll help support NovemberSunflower.com with a little income.
 It’s not a lot, just a little bit, and it doesn’t change the cost for you at all.
 It just means you’re helping me earn my keep here, and it allows me to continue to bring amazing articles to all of you!